 The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

-RFC-3261

-RFC-3326

-RFC-6432

-RFC-8606

-ATIS-0x0000x, Technical Report.

-ATIS-0x0000x.201x, American National Standard.
+[Ref 1] IETF RFC 3261, SIP: Session Initiation Protocol.

+[Ref 2] IETF RFC 3326, The Reason Header Field for the Session Initiation Protocol (SIP).2

+[Ref 3] IETF RFC 6432, Carrying Q.850 Codes in Reason Header Fields in SIP (Session Initiation Protocol) Responses.2

+[Ref 4] IETF RFC 8606, ISDN User Part (ISUP) Cause Location Parameter for the SIP Reason Header Field.2

 Definitions, Acronyms, & Abbreviations

 For a list of common communications terms and definitions, please visit the ATIS Telecom Glossary, which is located at < https://glossary.atis.org/ >.